On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Clean and healthy Cavoodles, like all dogs, have a slight doggie aroma.
 But if your pup has a particularly unpleasant odour, it might be caused by one of the following reasons:

-1. Irregular grooming.
-Cavoodles need to be groomed regularly to remove tangles and debris from their coat.
+Irregular grooming.
+Cavoodles need regular grooming to remove tangles and debris from their coat.
 Irregular grooming can lead to smelly matted hair.

-5. Digestive issues.
+Digestive issues.
 A diet that’s high in wheat, corn, or legumes such as beans, peas and chickpeas can affect your pup’s digestive system, leading to unpleasant gas or anal gland issues.
-Feed them a fresh, wholefood diet, like Lyka, which is more digestible and less gassy!
+Feed them a fresh diet, like Lyka, which is more digestible and less gassy.

 Tips for Cavoodle nail clipping

-Nail trimming should be a part of your regular routine.
-Like grooming, introduce your puppy to the process and tools of nail trimming early on, so they’re more comfortable with the experience.
+Nail trimming should be a part of your routine.
+Like grooming, introduce your puppy to the process and tools of nail trimming early, so they’re more comfortable with the experience.

 When clipping your dog’s nails, it’s important to avoid cutting the quick which contains nerves and blood vessels.
 If you hold your dog’s paw up to the light you can usually see a darker section inside the nail — this is the quick.